configcat/docs/website/docs/faq.md

 [More on stickiness and consistency](/advanced/targeting/#stickiness--consistency)

-### How to use targeting rules based on sensitive data?
+### How to use Targeting Rules based on sensitive data?

-If you want to use targeting rules based on email address, phone number, or other sensitive data, you can use the [Confidential text comparators](/advanced/targeting/#confidential-text-comparators).
+If you want to use Targeting Rules based on email address, phone number, or other sensitive data, you can use the [Confidential text comparators](/advanced/targeting/#confidential-text-comparators).

 ## Technical Debt